friedelschoen/envmod/envmod.1.md

 ## -C *pwd*
 Change the working directory to pwd before starting prog.
 When combined with -/, the working directory is changed after the chroot.

+## -e dir
+Set various environment variables as specified by files in the directory dir: If dir contains a file named k whose first line is v, envmod removes the environment variable k if it exists, and then adds the environment variable k with the value v.
+The name k must not contain =.
+Spaces and tabs at the end of v are removed, and nulls in v are changed to newlines.
+If the file k is empty (0 bytes long), envmod removes the environment variable k if it exists, without adding a new variable.

 ## -n *inc*
 Add inc to the nice(2) value before starting prog. inc must be an integer, and may start with a minus or plus.